Refinitiv/refinitiv-ui/documents/src/index.md

 Element Framework (EF) provides components and tooling, aligned with Refinitiv's design system, to help developers build applications faster and more efficiently.

-Components are built using technology native to the browser, allowing them to be lightweight and work with any web framework you choose.
+Components are built using technology native to the browser, allowing them to be lightweight and work with any web framework.

 ## Design System